 Can I use the eSIM to make calls in Russia?

-Most travel eSIMs are data-only, but with them you can use WhatsApp, Telegram, or internet calls without a problem.
-To talk to family or make reservations in Russia, app calls over your data work perfectly and are free.
+Most travel eSIMs are data-only, but with them, you can use WhatsApp, Telegram, or internet calls without a problem.
+For talking to family or making reservations in Russia, app calls over your data work perfectly and are free.

 Do I need to register the eSIM with my passport?

-No. Unlike physical Russian SIMs, which require passport registration at the store, a travel eSIM is activated online without paperwork.
-You buy it, scan the QR, and connect, without providing your documents or going to an office.
+No. Unlike physical Russian SIMs, which require passport registration at a store, the travel eSIM is activated online without procedures.
+You buy it, scan the QR, and connect, without providing your documentation or going to an office.

-Does it work in St. Petersburg the same way it does in Moscow?
+Does it work in St. Petersburg the same as in Moscow?

 Yes.
-Both cities have very broad 4G coverage in the city center, subway, airports, and stations.
+Both cities have very extensive 4G coverage in the city center, metro, airports, and stations.
 The eSIM connects to the best available local network, so the experience between Moscow and St. Petersburg is practically identical.

 Can I use it on the Trans-Siberian Railway?

-You will have data at stops and cities along the route, but between populated areas there will be long stretches without a signal, especially in Siberia.
+You will have data at stops and in cities along the route, but between towns, there will be long stretches without a signal, especially in Siberia.
 Download maps, music, and series via Wi-Fi before boarding the train to avoid depending on coverage en route.

-Install it at home with Wi-Fi and activate mobile data only upon landing in Russia.
-This way, you don't use up your plan prematurely and prevent your Spanish line from incurring expensive roaming charges.
-In a minute, you'll have internet operational from the airport itself.
+Install it at home with Wi-Fi and activate mobile data only when you land in Russia.
+This way, you don't spend your plan prematurely and avoid expensive roaming charges for your Spanish line.
+In a minute, you'll have internet working directly from the airport.

 Conclusion

-Russia is much better explored with your phone connected: subway maps, on-the-fly translation, and reservations always at hand.
+Russia is much better traveled with a connected mobile: metro maps, on-the-fly translation, and reservations always at hand.
 With an eSIM for Russia, you save on expensive roaming, registration paperwork, and queues, and you arrive already connected from the airport.
 Choose your GB according to your trip, install it before you leave, and enjoy Moscow and St. Petersburg without worrying about the bill.